Austria-Hungary’s Many Armies

 Though derided by some as a patchwork empire, or polyglot monarchy, Austria-Hungary managed to stay together through the Age of Nationalism thanks to artful political compromise.
 No group got everything they wanted; most all of them usually ended up with something.
 Only the cataclysm of the First World War finally destroyed the Dual Monarchy, and that only took place after Austria-Hungary had held up to incredible economic, social and political strains.
 Despite all that, the ramshackle empire still almost won.

 Nowhere was the art of compromise more evident than in the monarchy’s armed forces.
-While Austria-Hungary had a common Navy, it had anywhere from three to six separate armies, depending on how one wishes to count them.
+While Austria-Hungary had a common Navy (with its own marines), it had anywhere from three to six separate armies, depending on how one wishes to count them.
 All of them swore allegiance to Franz Josef; some as emperor of Austria and some as king of Hungary.

 The bulk of Austrian land forces were part of the Common Army, known as the K.u.K.
 (Kaiserliche und königlich, or Imperial and Royal) Army.
 This force was descended from the old Imperial Army, styled Imperial-Royal from the time of Maria Theresa, and included all of the proud old “House Regiments” bearing the names of the old heroes and carrying battle honors stretching back to the Thirty Years’ War.
 In 1914 it numbered 102 infantry regiments, along with supporting cavalry and artillery and most of the Dual Monarchy’s technical services.